Matej Čurko: Investigation

-While examining his backpack, the police discovered a wide variety of intriguing items which could be used to kill a person: three bottles of vodka, a folding knife, packs of black pepper (presumably to mask the smell), plastic bags, linen, latex gloves, plastic handcuffs, a large knife and a handsaw.
+While examining his backpack, the police discovered a wide variety of items which could be used to kill a person: three bottles of vodka, a folding knife, packs of black pepper (presumably to mask the smell), plastic bags, linen, latex gloves, zip ties, a large knife and a handsaw.
 Not long after, Čurko's house was searched, where they found several legally-owned weapons, a large number of cartridges, several mobile phones and his computer.
 An examination of the computer revealed GPS location of two bodies, and an arranged meeting with a 22-year-old man from the Czech Republic.
 The body locations were later found, with the corpses lacking their heads, legs, breasts and parts of their muscles.
-They were later identified as Gudjakova and Uchnárová.
+They were later identified as Gudjaková and Uchnárová.

 A ceremonial altar was also found in the woods, where it is supposed that Čurko cooked and ate body parts.
 It is unclear if it had any ritualistic purpose, and it was later destroyed by authorities in order to avoid it becoming a sacred site for "sickos".

 Other victims

-Investigators from Italy managed to connect the profiles of 28 women with Čurko's victim type: age 25–28, suicidal and willingness to be killed and cannibalized.
-All of them disappeared between January 2009 and May 2011, while he was still active.
-This is supported by the emails shared between Dubach and Čurko, where a possible victim of Italian nationality was mentioned, and the fact that there were body parts found in his refrigerator which did not match those of Gudjakova or Uchnárová.
-Authorities followed up leads on the Internet, but due to a law in Slovakia, any information stored prior to 2009 is no longer available.
+Officially, two victims have been confirmed: Lucia Uchnárová from Snina, and Elena Gudjaková from Oravské Veselé.
+In the conversation with Dubach, Curko mentioned a female victim from 2009.
+If the information is correct, there should be another victim, as the known ones disappeared in 2010.

+Curko also mentioned that the 2009 victim was his first, which would mean that Curko killed three people.
+However, this is doubtful, as he attacked a child at the age of 13.

+Connection to Italy

+The e-mail communication between Curko and Dubach referred to an Italian woman.
+Dubach sent Curko a picture showing the severed head of a woman.
+Curko replied that it was an Italian woman and that he had seen her being murdered.
+He was unable to give any further details about the victim and could not remember when the crime was supposed to have happened.
+He obtained the information from the Internet.

+Based on articles in different newspapers, the rumor spread that one of Curko's victims was from Italy.
+A connection was made to an unidentified female body discovered in a field near Rome.
+This connection was never confirmed.